 Dose response of anti-lymphoma treatments

 The dose response of cell lines to commonly used anti-lymphoma treatments was assessed prior to treatment to select appropriate concentrations for future combination assays.
 Therefore, 2x104 cells were seeded in a 96 well plate in 100µL of complete media and treated in quadruplicate.
-Cells were treated with Dexamethasone (200µg/ml, 20µg/ml, 2µg/ml), Doxorubicin (50µg/ml, 5µg/ml, 0.5µg/ml), Vincristine (0.1µg/ml, 0.01µg/ml, 0.001µg/ml).
+Cells were treated with solution ofDoxorubicin (50µg/ml, 5µg/ml, 0.5µg/ml) or Vincristine (0.1µg/ml, 0.01µg/ml, 0.001µg/ml), dissolved in water to correct concentrations.
 Drug doses were chosen based on previously published literature (He et al., 2019) and concentrations used by our lab group, and then log values above and below were used in order to try to establish a half maximal inhibitory concentration (IC50).
 Chemotherapies were purchased from Generon UK and Dexamethasone from Cambridge Bioscience (UK).
 Cell viability was assessed 24, 48, 72, 96 and 120 hours after post treatment as by AlamarBlue® as described in 3.3.1.

 Immunohistochemistry